-We decided to rent a lake house on Crooked Lake, one of many in Michigan; in honor of our 45th anniversary five years ago.
-Since Treg and Tracy spent their early childhood on another Crooked Lake, they wanted to show thier own kids what lake living and swimming was all about!
+We rented a lake house through on Upper Crooked Lake in Delton, Michigan to honor of our 45th anniversary.
+Since Treg and Tracy spent their early childhood on another Crooked Lake, they wanted to show their own kids what lake living and swimming were all about.

-Well, it turned out to be better than our expectations!
-Two families drove from Georgia (in separate cars) and the other family flew in from California to meet by mid-afternoon the first day.
+It turned out to be better than our expectations.
+Two families drove from Georgia (in separate cars) and the other family flew in from California to meet by mid-afternoon.
 The home and property were perfect for eleven of us!
 We enjoyed outstanding weather, everyone got along and all five grandkids had the time of their lives.

-A sandy bottom meant the 3 year old twins could walk out pretty far and it really helped them gain confidence in the water.
+A sandy bottom meant the three-year-old twins could walk out pretty far and really helped them gain confidence in the water.
 Grandpa and the daddies played water football and 'Shamu' with all the kids.

-John kept us organized and fed and was in charge of the grill and fire pit!
-We had kayak and pontoon boat everyday and rented the jet ski for a day so everyone could have a ride.
-Daughter Tracy really rocked the jet skiing......no one would ride with her!
-She had a blast.
-And our son Treg helped every child catch their first fish!
+Son-in-law John kept us organized and fed and was in charge of the grill and fire pit.
+We had a kayak and pontoon boat available and rented the jet ski for a day so everyone could have a ride.
+Our daughter Tracy really rocked the jet skiing...no one would ride with her!
+Our son Treg helped every child catch their first fish!

-The front yard leading down to the lake was huge...there was a great swing set/playground area, a hammock and lots of trees!
-Plenty of room for tossing the football, playing tag and hide and seek and even a firepit for our smores! ( I shared all of this with an artist friend who did the beautiful painting above! ) My husband had no problem getting around with his walker or cane.......strong fencing along each side of the huge yard allowed him to get down to the lake and dock.
-He was totally in charge of piloting the pontoon boat and loved swimming several times a day.
+The front yard leading down to the lake was huge.
+There was a great swing set and playground area, a hammock and lots of trees for hide and seek.
+Plenty of room for tossing the football, playing tag and a place to roast marshmallows.
+I shared all of this with an artist friend who did the beautiful painting above.
+My husband had no problem getting around with his cane.
+Strong fencing along each side of the huge yard helped ease him down to the lake and dock.
+He piloted the pontoon boat and loved swimming several times a day.

-I loved every minute of it..watching the grandkids' faces all day long as they discovered some new moment of delight about the lake and yard was awesome.
+Watching the five grandkids' faces as they discovered some delight about the lake and yard was awesome.
 They built sand and rock castles, captured frogs, minnows and snails and did flips off the dock.
-The adult kids would serve us Gin & Tonic's each evening...pretty cool to have favorite son and son-in-law taking care of us!
+The adult kids would serve us gin & tonic's each evening...pretty cool having them taking care of us!
 Our daughter-in-law made sure every moment was captured with photos and video.

-Tracy & John went to bed early with their young kids...but we stayed up late with Treg and Cara and the older girls for the "night life"... catching fireflies, swirling sparklers and sitting by the bon fire.
-The night we made the yummy smores it was 9:00 PM and the sun was still shining...but that was the only way the Littles could participate and still get to bed!
+The younger ones went to bed early, but we stayed up late with the older girls for the "night life."
+Catching fireflies, swirling sparklers and sitting around the bonfire.
+Still sunny at 9:00 PM, we made s'mores early one evening so the Littles could participate and still get to bed.

-Favorite places from the past made for awesome day trips.
-The Gilmore Car Museum, the Air Zoo Museum and the stables where Jim's nephews keep their harness racing horses were great fun for all three generations.
-The three older kids helped out with grooming and feeding the horses....and Treg got to ride the little cart they use for racing!
-He also got up on water skiis again on a friend's boat!
+Favorite places in the area made for awesome day trips.
+The Gilmore Car Museum, the Air Zoo Museum and the stables where relatives kept harness race horses were great fun for all three generations.
+The three older kids helped out with grooming and feeding the horses and Treg got to ride a race cart during their morning workouts!
+He also had a chance to water ski again on a friend's boat.
 It warmed our hearts watching him and his sister be kids again!

-At the end of the week, Treg and Cara stayed on to visit Michigan friends, the Littles took to the road again to visit their Ohio grandparents and Grandpa and I brought the older girls back to Georgia to enjoy them for another week!
+At the end of the week, Treg and Cara stayed on to visit their Michigan friends, the young ones road-tripped again to visit their Ohio grandparents and Grandpa and I brought the older girls back to Georgia with us for another week.